dylanized/peezy-test/README.md

 ## Advanced Techniques

-Now that we've covered the basics, here's some more advanced tricks available when building individual tests:
+Now that we've covered the basics, here's some more advanced tricks available to individual tests:

 #### Building the Test Object Externally